-Keto fried rice is a staple in our house!
-Instead of regular rice, the recipe uses cauliflower - we think it’s a perfect low carb substitute.
-This cauliflower fried rice recipe is packed with flavour, nutrients and comes together in less than 15 minutes.
+Keto cauliflower fried rice is a staple in our house!
+Instead of regular rice, the recipe uses cauliflower - we think it is a perfect low carb substitute.
+The recipe is packed with flavor and nutrients and comes together in less than 15 minutes.
 Great as a side dish or as a tasty simple main course at lunch or dinner.

 Egg fried rice was always on the menu when the family and I descended on China Town.
 The main courses would always rotate, but no meal EVER was without egg fried rice.
 Boy, I used to love it!

 When you're on the keto diet you'll want to stay away from rice.
 Research shows that it elevates your blood sugar like crazy as it is digested quickly.